 - A somewhat-rare written form occurs in a Peacekeeper Wars episode of Farscape, where we see Harvey once again asking John about his wormhole knowledge, this time in an old-style classroom.
 John, fed up, scrawls something across two blackboards and tells Harvey to "make sure [Scorpius] gets that message."
 When the camera cuts to the blackboards, Harvey's head obscures most of the first word.
 (However, the message is still very clearly "Fuck Off".)

-- Spike manages to be naked for about half his appearances in season 6 while walking around. .* He ended up concealing himself with his own thighs quite a bit... since his character was making no efforts to cover up.
+- Spike manages to be naked for about half his appearances in season 6 while walking around.
+Or in one case, sitting on his coffin, legs drawn up, spread way apart, possibly a response to Buffy's previous boyfriend standing in the room holding a phallic weapon.
+He ended up concealing himself with his own thighs quite a bit... since his character was making no efforts to cover up.